patrickslarson8/learning-and-education/README.md

 # learning-and-education

-Small programs or exercises to develop skills in specific areas
+Programs or exercises to develop skills in specific areas

 ## Larger Projects